-Job promotions and those good appraisals – these two are often received by those who perform well at work.
-There is a high chance you feel you are not one of those top performers at your workplace.
-Whatever the reason may be, what matters more is your intent to improve.
+Job promotions and good appraisals usually go to people who perform well at work.
+There’s a good chance you feel like you’re not one of those top performers on your team.
+Whatever the reason, what matters more is your intent to improve — and figuring out how to improve your work starts with a few simple habits.

-This blog is for you if you are struggling to identify what exactly these top performers are doing differently and what you can do to be better.
+This article is for you if you’re struggling to identify what top performers do differently, and what you can do to get there yourself.
 As per a Gallup blog, almost 85% of employees are actively disengaged at work, resulting in $7 trillion in lost productivity.

-But, with these 10 tips to improve work performance, it will get easier.
+But with these 10 tips to improve work performance, it gets a lot easier.
 Let’s start.

 1. Show up early